LeonelKero/next-app-hands-on/README.md

 ## Key files you must know

-- `page.tsx` reacts as index for each route
+- `page.tsx` reacts as index for each route <- FILE RENDERED ON SERVER
 - `layout.tsx` for laying out each page can be seen as template
 - `loading.tsx` layout loading animation when pages load
 - `not-found.tsx` for 404 response on not found pages